cemizm/tf-benchmark-gpu/readme.md

 ```

 ## Results
 Official TensorFlow results for P100 and K80 can be found in the TensorFlow Guide linked above.
-Here are some results from consumer hardware for workstation environments.
+Here are some results of consumer hardware in workstation environments.

 | Setting     | Value                     |
 |-------------|---------------------------|